Fresh Fun Flavor

 🎁Gift Idea

-Grab a mason jar, wrap it with a ribbon, add a handwritten tag, and boom you’ve got a thoughtful gift for your kid to take in for his/her teacher on the first day of school.
+Grab a mason jar, wrap it with a ribbon, add a handwritten tag, and boom you’ve got a thoughtful gift for your kid to take in for his/her teacher on the first day of school or for the Holidays.

 Can I make this Granola nut free?